SoftwareHeritage/swh-storage/docs/object-masking.rst

   is masked (via the extended SWHID ``swh:1:ori:`` followed by the sha1 hash of the URL)
 * The object is a Raw Extrinsic Metadata whose git-like SHA1 preceded by ``swh:1:emd:`` is an extended SWHID with non-``VISIBLE`` status
+* The object is an ExtID or Raw Extrinsic Metadata, and its ``target`` is a masked object, even if the target object is missing from the archive

 Methods returning a random object from the database re-try the backend call up to 5 times when the backend call returns a masked object, and fall back to returning